 3.1) Prepare the perfusion system (Figure 1A) by filling one column with the isotonic solution and another column with the hypotonic solution.
 Open the valve, let some solution flow (first the hypotonic, then the isotonic) to fill the tubing all the way down to the inlet manifold (Figure 1B).
 Ensure there are no trapped air bubbles, and then close the valve.

-3.2) Seal a coverslip, using silicone grease (Table 1), onto the bottom of the chamber within the plexiglass slide (Figure 1B; see also the schematics of the chamber in Figure 1C).
+3.2) Seal a coverslip, using silicone grease (Table 1), to make a bottom for the chamber within the plexiglass slide (Figure 1B; see also the schematics of the chamber in Figure 1C).
 To make the chamber bottom (the upward facing exposed surface of the coverslip within the grease ring) “sticky” for protoplasts, coat it with positive-charge-bearing protamine sulphate (1 % in water; Table 1) or poly-L-Lysine (0.1 % in water; Table 1).
 Spread this ‘glue’ over the coverslip using a pipette tip, wait for 1-2 min, rinse 3-4 times with the isotonic solution and shake away the remaining solution.

 3.3) Fill the chamber up with the isotonic solution.
 Then, add a drop of protoplasts-containing solution to the chamber, using a clipped-off pipette tip and wait 3-4 min for the protoplasts to settle.
 Cover the chamber with a transparent cover (Figures 1D, 1E) touching the solution surface (avoid trapping air bubbles beneath).